-One more way to automate business processes is to add Actions to the Document Solution.
-These Actions automatically happen after you generate a new document.
+One more way to automate business processes is to add Actions to a Document Solution.
+Actions automatically happen after you generate a new document.

-After you click the New button, the modal with the list of available Actions will open.
+After you click New, the modal with the list of available Actions opens.
 You can choose only one Action and after that click Next to continue.

 The Action updates the field on the related Object after you generate the document.

-In the example from the screenshot below, after the Action is triggered, Stage Name on the selected Opportunity will be changed to Proposal/Price Quote.
+In the example from the screenshot above, after the Action is triggered, Stage Name on the selected Opportunity is changed to Proposal/Price Quote.

 All the created Actions and their field values are exported and imported alongside the Document Solution.